-This means that people how to build a funnel, generate traffic, or build websites, all these skillsets will be on high demand.
+This means that people how to build a funnel, generate traffic, or build websites; all these skillsets will be in high demand.
 Even someone who doesn’t wish to pursue this as their main job can just add this to their list of skills to raise their demand.

-3. Closing: Closing or the ability to close a deal can also be considered a valuable skillset.
+3. Closing: Closing or the ability to close a deal can also be considered a valuable skill set.
 Companies with a sales division are very likely to try and outsource their products and services without massive overhead.
-This gives people with the ability to close product deals over the phone or through video calling a space in these company’s sales division.
+This gives people with the ability to close product deals over the phone or through video calling a space in these company’s sales divisions.

 4. Project Management: With all the new transitions and large projects we have or haven’t discussed so far, companies will need project managers to make the processes smoother and more efficient.
 Project managers will not only have to work face to face with people but also virtually.
 Even for someone with his own business, this skill is a very valuable asset.

 5. Copywriting: Every single social media post, email, ads, and landing page need copywriters.
 Companies that do any type of content marketing or advertising, need copywriters to stand out in the crowded virtual space.
 Every single company out there, if they do any sort of online marketing, they will need copywriters to write the scripts and the social media posts.